elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/structure/token-fund-team.md

 At the end of the quarter another report is required describing the current state of all investments and comparisons with goals

 - The team will take a management fee equal to 10% of the fund which will be held in a separate wallet.
-From this wallet the members of the teams will deduct their agreed upon pay on a semi-monthly basis.
+From this wallet the members of the teams will deduct their agreed upon pay on a semi-monthly basis in ELA.
 The management fee funds will also be used to create CR tasks for CRcles to help the Token Fund Team in any way necessary.

 - Each project invested in will require an analysis report which includes information including but not limited to: funding, technical milestones, expected ROI, deliverables and the contractual agreement on how many tokens will be allocated to Elastos